 As part of our current Food & Drink Campaign I decided to go and see who was attending and get a sense of how that industry is developing and find out what’s new and exciting.

-Gin was by far the most product being ‘pitched’ to consumers and after a few hours it did feel like anybody selling gin infused with this or that, could struggle to make their voice heard.
-I saw some great unique gin products, but I had also seen something very similar gins three stalls earlier.
-I think anybody sell artisan gin today is going to have to find a new way of expressing their uniqueness.
-Saying you are an ethical source gin with botanicals that have been grown locally, with a design style that looks embellished and ornate is going to be pretty much like everyone else it seems.
+Gin was by far the most popular product being ‘pitched’ to consumers and after a few hours it did feel like anybody selling gin infused with this or that, could struggle to make their voice heard.
+I saw some great unique gin products, but I had also seen something very similar three stalls earlier.
+I think anybody selling artisan gin today is going to have to find a new way of expressing their uniqueness.
+Saying you are an ethically sourced gin with botanicals that have been grown locally, with a design style that looks embellished and ornate is going to be pretty much like everyone else it seems.
 I mean, I liked them, but are they now going in the right direction?

 There was no denying that the gins at the show were great gins, but where was their individuality.
 Where was an expression of something special in a gin-lake filled with foil block, embossing and gift sets.
 Traditionally gin has been a classless tipple, so maybe a new brand should be less Jane Austen and be more Stephen King.